mhaugrud/msumcspy/_sources/Debugging/HowtoAvoidDebugging.rst

    final_time = current_time + wait_time
    print(final_time)
-   # define string concatenation on the following line
+   # define string concatenation on the following line (answer below)
    #

 Hmm, when you run that example you see that something funny has happened.